 Monitoring your accounts receivable performance is the first step in improving the way you manage it; after all, “If you don’t know where you are going, you will probably end up somewhere else.”
 (Laurence J. Peter ).
-Below we’ve compiled and explained, in plain English, some of the most important metrics you should consider when measuring accounts receivable performance and how to interpret them to better gauge the health of your A/R and overall cash flow.
+Below we’ve compiled and explained, in plain English, some of the most common ways to monitor accounts receivable.
+These are the important A/R metrics you should consider when measuring accounts receivable performance and how to interpret them to better gauge the health of your collections and overall cash flow.

 DAYS SALES OUTSTANDING (DSO)